ome/omero-guide-iviewer/docs/iviewer_viewing.rst

    |image0b|

 #.
 The ``Interpolate`` option provides a smoother rendering of the image in the viewer.
 Unchecking this will show the pixels at the same resolution as the original data.
+This option has no affect on the underlying pixel intensity values.

 #.
 Make a maximum intensity Projection of a z-stack by clicking the ``stack`` icon |image0c| in the bottom-left corner of the central pane, just under the z-slider.